relessawy/bpa-workshop-guide/finish.md

-This scenario has explained the main components of RHPAM and provided you information on how the installation should be done over OpenShift.
-It also guided you on how to access and configure your environment to start authoring business assets.
+Congratulations you reached the end of this module!
+In this module you experienced first hand how to author data models, and processes

-In the next scenarios you will learn how to build those assets based on the use case described in this module.
+In the next model you will learn how to author rules and model forms, and finally you will get to run and test your process.